quotient-im/Quaternion/README.md

 - You might not have Qt Quick libraries and/or plugins installed.
 On Linux, this may be a case when you are not using the official packages for your distro.
 Check the stdout/stderr logs, they are quite clear in such cases.
-  On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts were installed along with Quaternion (which is a bug).
+  On Windows, Mac, and when using Flatpak, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts were installed along with Quaternion (which is a packaging bug).
 - If the logs confirm that QML is up and running but there's still nothing for the timeline, you might have hit an issue with QML view stacking order, such as #355/#356.
-If you use Qt 5.12 or newer (as is the case on Windows and macOS recently), please file a bug: it should not happen with recent Qt at all.
+If you use Qt 5.12 or newer, please file a bug: it should not happen with recent Qt at all.
 If you are on Linux and have to use older Qt, you have to build Quaternion from sources, passing `-DUSE_QQUICKWIDGET=ON` to CMake.
 Note that it's prone to crashing on some platforms so it's best to still find a way to run Quaternion with Qt 5.12 (using AppImage, e.g.).

 #### SSL problems
 Especially on Windows, if Quaternion starts up but upon an attempt to connect